sMyn42/cs124-prog-assn-1/WRITEUP.md

 # Result discussion:
-For large values if n,
+For large values if n, j